Luganskaya-Svetlana/Physalis/README.md

 - restart Gunicorn.

 This way, user data stays in the existing database file, and only schema changes from migrations are applied.
+Collected static files should go to a directory outside the git checkout, for example `/home/slisakov/physalis-static`.

 ## Developement and production
 For developement, set